What is a glazing bar?

-From the 16th century glazing was most commonly divided by lead in the form of diamond shaped leaded lights.
-From the 17th century onwards rebated timber glazing bars began to be used with the developments in the manufacture of glazing and as larger and clearer sheet glass became available.
+From the 16th century onwards, glazing was most commonly divided by lead in the form of diamond-shaped leaded lights.
+From the 17th century onwards, rebated timber glazing bars began to be used with the developments in the manufacture of glazing and as larger and clearer sheet glass became available.
 Glass was fitted into a bed of putty and pinned into place using glazing ‘sprigs’, more putty was applied to weatherproof the joint between the glass and the bars before it was painted.

-Early glazing bars were often around 40mm thick to support the fragile glazing of the time and were ovolo moulded in shape, as glazing improved and became lighter thinner glazing bars were introduced some as thin as 12mm and lambs tongue and gothic designs were founded.
+Early glazing bars were often around 40mm thick to support the fragile glazing of the time and were ovolo-moulded in shape.
+As glazing improved and became lighter, thinner glazing bars, some as thin as 12mm, were introduced, and lambs’ tongue and gothic designs were founded.

-In the late 20th century double glazed units were introduced to improve the thermal performance of windows.
-These units can now range in thickness anywhere from 14mm (narrow cavity) up to 40mm (acoustic & triple glazed units) and as a result glazing rebates within windows have had to be increased to accommodate such thicknesses and weights of glass.
+In the late 20th century, double glazed units were introduced to improve the thermal performance of windows.
+These units can now range in thickness anywhere from 14mm (narrow cavity) up to 40mm (acoustic & triple glazed units).
+As a result, glazing rebates within windows have had to be increased to accommodate such thicknesses and weights of glass.

 Poor glazing practices led to the condensation of sealed units, water ingress around individual panes of glass and early deterioration of timber sections.

-Following the drained and vented method of glazing providing individual panes of glass within a window, glazing bars have to now be a minimum of 45mm to 50mm in thickness to accommodate double glazed units.
+Following the drained and vented method of glazing providing individual panes of glass within a window, glazing bars must now be a minimum of 45mm to 50mm in thickness to accommodate double glazed units.

-In order to overcome these challenges and offer a glazing bar more sympathetic to the ovolo and lambs tongue slim designs of the 18th and 19th centuries, a plant on or stick on bar was introduced.
+In order to overcome these challenges and offer a glazing bar more sympathetic to the ovolo and lambs tongue slim designs of the 18th and 19th centuries, a plant on or stick on bar (also known as an Astragal bar) was introduced.

 This plant on or stick on method of glazing allows slim glazing bars to be used as thin as 16mm and allows water runoff without the need for a drained and vented glazing system.